 Advanced Placement Classes

 Students taking AP classes are not required to take AP tests offered by the College Board, but we encourage them to do so.
+Because most of the AP class are also available for concurrent credit, a small number of students choose the take the AP test.

 Advanced Placement Testing Program